Tarunakumar/friendship-wish/README.md

 # friendship-wish
-it will wish to my friends and give feedback to my whatsapp link.
+it will wish to my friends and give feedback to my whatsapp link.(using  frontend )